ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 To **install a fresh version of ClassicPress on a new site**, you do not need this plugin.
 See our [installation instructions](https://docs.classicpress.net/installing-classicpress/ "installation instructions") instead.

-To **install ClassicPress on a current WordPress site** (switch a current WordPress site to ClassicPress):
+To **install ClassicPress on a current WordPress site** (upgrade a current WordPress site to ClassicPress):

 1. Back up the current site files and database.
 You can do a manual backup in your hosting panel and export the database, or you can use a backup plugin.
 2. Install this plugin from within the WordPress dashboard.
-3. Activate this plugin ("Switch to ClassicPress") after it is installed.
+3. Activate this plugin ("Upgrade to ClassicPress") after it is installed.
-4. Go to the ClassicPress Migration plugin by clicking the **Switch** link in this plugin's table row, or at **Tools -> Switch to ClassicPress**.
+4. Go to the ClassicPress Migration plugin by clicking the **Upgrade** link in this plugin's table row, or at **Tools -> Upgrade to ClassicPress**.
-5. If all the checks pass, press the **Switch this site to ClassicPress now!** button.
+5. If all the checks pass, press the **Upgrade this site to ClassicPress now!** button.
 If not, you'll probably need to upgrade WordPress or PHP.
 6. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂
 7. When the process is finished, you should see the ClassicPress About screen.